 In 1988, Vlad submitted a request to the Romanian Union of Visual Artists and received a workshop in Bucharest which had belonged to sculptor Gheorghe Adam.
 He participated in stone carving symposia and national group exhibitions in Italy, Russia, and Romania.

 In 1990, Vlad had his first solo exhibition at Orizont (Horizon) Gallery, where he sold all the works on display.
 He received the Union of Visual Artists Prize for Sculpture and became a member of the Romania Union of Visual Artists (UAP) and the Bureau of Sculpture of UAP.

-“These sculptures grew inside me like plants in the dark – fragile, fragile, mysterious, pulled up by an unknown force.
+“These sculptures grew inside me like plants in the dark – fragile, mysterious, pulled up by an unknown force.
 When they became true inner models, I started working.”
 Aural Vlad

 Aurel Vlad’s sculpture is well described as a “continuous oscillation between the religious and profane”.
 His “world of characters frozen in dramatic gestures” create a scene to which the viewer is “irrepressibly attracted”.

 “Aurel Vlad uses the singular-crowd relationship in his work, creating a tension that makes the sculptor’s approach unmistakable.
 But even when a character is part of a crowd, caught either in sublime gestures or in stereotypical actions, his loneliness is dramatically asserted.”
 Sculpture.ro